ravaga/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

 Local code development
 **********************

-1. Install WireGuard in the machine: https://www.wireguard.com/install/
+1. Install WireGuard and WireGuard tools in the machine: https://www.wireguard.com/install/
 2. Create a WireGuard network interface for testing.
 A configuration file example for creating the interfacecan be found at the section below.
 3. In Linux, add *sudo* before all the *wg* commands to run the API without being containerized, e.g.: